2010 Singapore Grand Prix: Qualifying

 Felipe Massa used his ninth engine of the season after his gearbox failed in qualifying.

-Alguersuari, who qualified eleventh, was the fastest driver not advancing to the final session.
+Alguersuari, who qualified 11th, was the fastest driver not advancing to the final session.
 His best time of 1:47.666 was 1.8 seconds slower than Vettel's pace in the second session.
 Alguersuari's time was followed by Hülkenberg, who was backed up by Sutil on his first run in the second session, and described his car's balance like "night and day".
 Hülkenberg was demoted five positions on the grid after the Williams team changed his gearbox after the race at Monza.
 As a consequence, Petrov inherited 12th position having pushed hard on a set of option tyres.
 He had lost control of his car after he went deep, under braking, heading for turn five (a corner that was damp from the earlier rain shower), with his right-rear wheel hitting the wall.
 Petrov's crash meant he took no further part in qualifying.
 He was ahead of Buemi, in the slower of the two Toro Rossos, who lost a large amount of grip and got stuck in traffic.
 Heidfeld took 14th ahead of his fellow countryman Sutil in 15th.
 Liuzzi had a problem with his front brakes on the first run of the second session and managed 16th.
 Timo Glock, Heikki Kovalainen and Lucas di Grassi were the quickest drivers unable to advance beyond the first part of qualifying.
-The eleventh row of the grid was filled by Jarno Trulli and Klien.
-Senna took 23rd.
+Lotus's Jarno Trulli was 21st, Klien claimed 22nd and Senna took 23rd.
 Massa was unable to set a timed lap as his gearbox seized without warning forcing him to stop on the circuit; Ferrari chose to replace his engine and gearbox as a precaution.
 Massa's engine change was his ninth of the season which incurred a ten-place grid penalty, but since he started from 24th position, the penalty was nullified.